AiwonA1/EnterpriseWorld-7DAI-Superintelligence/README.md

 ⸻

-⚡ Quick Test Drive
+⚡ Instant Test Drive

-Start exploring latent Superintelligence today.
+Activate latent Superintelligence immediately.
 Free for investigative purposes:
 	1. Set up your 7DAI Assistant – define identity, personality, and mythic role.
 	•	Example: "My assistant is Master Samurai Bob, a polymath mentor with humor and strategic insight."
 	2. Analyze with OmniScope – request a layered analysis across all seven layers.